JoelTeoGom/net_security/README.md

 ## Usage
-1. Run the main script: `python main.py`
+1. Navigate to the project you're interested in.
 2. Follow the on-screen instructions to explore different networking concepts.

 ## Concepts Covered